Table of Contents

 Step 3: Create Express Entry Profile

-You create a profile under Express Entry.
+You create a profile under the Express Entry system.

 This is called an Expression of Interest (EOI).